RCI News Archive

-Recent Affiliate Publicaions
+Recent Affiliate Publications

 Rutgers Climate Institute encourages affiliates to inform us of new publications on climate change research topics.
-Many journal articles are availble as full texts to Rutgers University affiliates as long as they're connected to the RU library network; links are provided when available.
+Many journal articles are available as full texts to Rutgers University affiliates as long as they're connected to the RU library network; links are provided when available.
 However, if you are a member of the public or if the full text is not available through our network, please contact the authors directly for full text access.

 William H. Greenberg Fellowship

 The William H. Greenberg Fellowship was established by Mrs. Phyllis Greenberg to honor her husband who was a graduate of Rutgers University, Class of 1944.
-Greenberg fellows are Rutgers University graduate students who have completed their qualifying exams and whose Ph.D. research fits within the scope of the Climate and Environmental Change Initiative.
+Greenberg fellows are Rutgers University graduate students who have completed their qualifying exams and whose Ph.D. research fits within the scope of the Rutgers Climate Institute.
 Thus, Greenberg Fellows receive substantial support as their academic endeavors are related to studying the causes of climate change, understanding its effects on our society and environment, and informing society about those impacts.
 Preference is given to students concentrating in science as opposed to policy.
 Once awarded, the Greenberg Fellowship is renewed annually as long as the recipient is making satisfactory progress toward the Ph.D. degree.
 Thus the fellowship typically becomes available when the current recipient has completed her or his dissertation requirements.

 Pictured here are Greenberg Fellow, Nicole Abdul and Mrs. Phyllis Greenberg during a February 2013 visit.

 Rutgers Climate Institute Student Support Fund